What is this?

 How can I contact you with feedback?

-This project is under active development, and as you can easily tell, there’s lots of room for improvement!
+This is work in progress, and as you can easily tell, there’s lots of room for improvement!
 Please help us make it better by providing your feedback here.